hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 The following settings are available in the "Settings" tab.

+### ID

+The permanent unique ID of the workspace, which cannot be changed.
+Workspace IDs are sometimes necessary when working with [TFE's API](../api/index.html).

+Click the icon beside the ID to copy it to the clipboard.

+### Name

+The display name of the workspace.

+~> **Important:** Since some API calls refer to a workspace by its name, changing the name can sometimes break existing integrations.

+After changing this setting you must click the "Save settings" button below the "Terraform Working Directory" field.

 ### Auto Apply and Manual Apply

 Whether or not TFE should automatically apply a successful Terraform plan.
 If you choose manual apply, an operator must confirm a successful plan and choose to apply it.

-After changing this setting you must click the "Save settings" button below the "Terraform Version" menu.
+After changing this setting you must click the "Save settings" button below the "Terraform Working Directory" field.

 ### Terraform Version